 The optimum time for exploring the tide pool area is when the tide is low, about 1 foot or less.
 The Reserve opens at 8 am and closing times change seasonally and are posted at the visitor center.
 During the weekends and Holidays volunteer naturalists rove the tide pools to answer questions.
 If your group has 10 or more people, reservations are a must.
 The County Parks reservations line is 650-363-4021.
-No pets are allowed.
+No dogs are allowed.

 What to expect

 Activities in the Reserve focus on education of natural resources including the ecosystems of the intertidal reef, beach, upland, and wetlands.
 For a small fee, rangers and trained volunteer naturalists offer tours for groups, and thousands of students each year use this protected area as a seaside classroom, lead through docent guided educational tours.
 Some sandy beach areas provide for good picnicking, however, the reserve is not suited for younger children.
 Shoes with good soles are recommended.

 The Fitzgerald Marine Reserve is north of Pillar Point Harbor in the community of Moss Beach, which is about 20 miles south of San Francisco.
 The Reserve is nestled along the bluffs located on an outcropping of stony beach just past the Visitor Center and park.
 Some stairs lead from the parking lot down to the tide pools.
 200 Nevada Ave, Moss Beach, CA 94038.